 During the summertime, the sun tends to absorb water from our surroundings, which in turn affects the element of kapha in our body is also a type of water, it also dries up.
 As a result, the element of vata will start increasing.
 It's important to understand the implications of this combination of vata and heat, which has increased during this summer.

-To know the problem in depth, we have to study the Ayurveda texts in which there is a reference to Grishma Rituchrya.
+To know the problem in depth, we have to study the Ayurveda texts in which there is a reference to Grishma Ritucharya.
 Charak Rishi and Vagbhat Rishi have explained Grishma Ritu in Chapter No.6 of Charaka Samhita and Chapter No.3 of Astanga Hruday respectively in detail.
-Grishma ritu refers to the summer season which arrives in April and May.
+Grishma ritu refers to the summer season.
 Ayurveda explains “shad ritu”, which comprises six types of seasons - Shishir, Vasanta, Grishma, Varsha, Sharad and Hemant.
 Each Ritu lasts for two months.
 Ayurveda also provides guidelines on daily routine, from early morning to bedtime, such as food habits, lifestyle, and physical activities.
 Human beings need to adjust their daily routine as per the changing season, which is called Ritucharya in Ayurveda.
 In this article, we will focus on Grishma ritu, i.e. the summer season.

 IMPACT OF GRISHMA RITU ON THREE DOSHAS

-As per Ayurveda the Grishma Ritu or summer season follows the Vasanth Ritu.
-During the summer, the sun shines brightly which causes the water element in the body to dry out completely.
+As per Ayurveda, the Grishma Ritu or summer season follows the Vasanth Ritu.
+During the summer, the sun shines brightly, which causes the water element in the body to dry out completely.
 As a result, the body loses its tenderness and smoothness.
-It is crucial to maintain the balance between three elements of vatha, pitha, and kapha in our body system.
+It is crucial to maintain the balance between the three elements of vatha, pitha, and kapha in our body system.
 During summer, kapha dosha decreases while the vatha element increases, leading to an imbalance in the body.

 In this connection, Vagbhat Rishi has explained in Suthra Sthan 3/26 of “Ashtang Hruday” that,